You want smart political talk without the meltdowns?

 I mean, you really can't have numbers this bad unless you're really screwing up.

-Now, as I've been pointing out all so often, there's not a single policy of Joe Biden and Kamala Harris that I can point to where they have been successful.
+Now, as I've been pointing out so often, there's not a single policy of Joe Biden and Kamala Harris that I can point to where they have been successful.

 And they've just now doubled down on their new Green Deal socialism.

-The fact that Peter Ducey asks him about his own Department of Justice policy to pay out four hundred and fifty thousand dollars to illegal immigrants if in fact it was family separation in the course of them breaking our laws, not respecting our borders and sovereignty, uh, or the fact that he said it's garbage, uh, that's not gonna happen, and now he's vigorously defending it, because I guess somebody told him that's what the bill is.
+You know, Joe Biden, I don't know what source, as we were discussing earlier, the fact that Peter Doocy asks him about his own Department of Justice policy to pay out $450,000 to illegal immigrants if, in fact, there was family separation in the course of them breaking our laws, not respecting our borders and sovereignty, or the fact that he said it's garbage.

-Uh anyway, sixty-four percent of registered voters want to dump Biden, period.
+Anyway, 64% of registered voters want to dump Biden, period.

-Um, and you have a flood of House Democrats considering retirement after last week's election debacle.
+And you have a flood of House Democrats considering retirement after last week's election debacle.

 We have John McLaughlin, co-founder, McLaughlin Associates.

-Matt Towery is the a pollster insider advantage.
+Matt Towery is a pollster Insider Advantage.

 Welcome all of you back to the program.